tatem logo

 En Dashes (-)

 We avoid using en dashes in nearly all writing.
 We use them sparingly, if at all.
-There is nearly always a better way to express a thought or statement without an en dash.
+There is nearly always a better way to express a thought or sentiment without an en dash.

 Hyphens

-• For compound nouns that may not be read as one though (e.g. merry-go-round)
+• For compound nouns that may not be read as one thought (e.g. merry-go-round)

 • For some prefixes and suffixes (e.g. ex-girlfriend)